DigiBP/Team-Apples/README.md

 - The Barcode is saved in Google Drive.
 This step ensures that the Barcode is securely stored and can be easily accessed or referenced later in the payment information.
 - The scenario continues by creating an invoice using the generated Invoice Number and Barcode.
 The invoice contains relevant details such as client ID, product name, pricing, and Invoice Number.
 - The created invoice is saved as a PDF file.
 This allows for easy sharing, printing, and archiving of the invoice document.
 - The scenario writes back the Invoice Number and the document ID of the saved invoice in the CRM system mainly for tracking and reference purposes.
+See the CRM - Google Sheet License Ordering print screen in the previous scenario.
 - An email is then sent to the recipient, attaching the generated invoice as a PDF file.

 ### Scenario